Patrick Murray1

 Maria Isabella Brice1

-Maria Isabella Brice was born before 1769.
-She was the daughter of Edward Brice.1 She married Sir John Anstruther of that Ilk, 4th and 1st Bt., son of Sir John Anstruther of that Ilk, 2nd Bt. and Janet Fall, before 1784.1 She died on 14 June 1833 at Conduit Street, London, England.1
+Maria Isabella Brice was the daughter of Edward Brice.1 She married Sir John Anstruther of that Ilk, 4th and 1st Bt., son of Sir John Anstruther of that Ilk, 2nd Bt. and Janet Fall, before 1784.1 She died on 14 June 1833 at Conduit Street, London, EnglandG.1

 From before 1784, her married name became Anstruther.1